arungskumar/pcf_backup_bash/README.md

 - Will Stop Cloud Controllers, backup all databases in ERT mysql instance, and restart cloud controllers
 - Will Backup Mysql Tile
-- Will Backup RabbitMQ Tile
+- Will Backup RabbitMQ Tile (Config & any Active Q data)
+- Will Backup Redis (Dedicated Nodes Only && Requires Rsync on the backup node)
 - Only needs Bosh IP & credentials as input,  detects other params from reading manifests
 - Easily scheduled to run via cron on a dedicated Linux backup VM